mattischrome/console-blog/content/posts/album-digest-september-2016/index.md

 - Susan Ciani
 - Sixteen
 title: Album Digest, September 2016
-heroImage: ../../assets/images/defaultHero.jpg
-description: This month's album digest features albums by Wilco, M.I.A., Local Natives, and a collaboration
 ---
 This month's album digest features albums by Wilco, M.I.A., Local Natives, and a collaboration between Kaitlyn Aurelia Smith and Suzanne Ciani.